OpenVPN/openvpn3-linux/docs/man/openvpn3-service-logger.8.rst

                 are *0* to *6*.
 The higher value, the more verbose the log events will be.
 Log level *6* will retrieve all debug events.

+--log-file FILE
+                This will write all log events to *FILE* instead of the terminal.

 --syslog
                 This will make all log events be sent to the generic system logger via the ``syslog(3)`` function.